Solved example of algebraic fractions

 The trinomial $x^2+2x+1$ is a perfect square trinomial, because it's discriminant is equal to zero

 The power of a product is equal to the product of it's factors raised to the same power

 Simplify the fraction by $\left(1+x\right)^2$

 Factor the difference of squares $\left(1-x^2\right)$ as the product of two conjugated binomials

-Access detailed step by step solutions to millions of problems, growing every day!
+Access detailed step by step solutions to thousands of problems, growing every day!